reagento/dishka/docs/alternatives.rst

 Why not dependency-injector?
 =======================================

-Though ``dependency-injector`` is quite popular project it not quite solving IoC-container tasks.
+Though ``dependency-injector`` is quite popular project it is not quite solving IoC-container tasks.

 * No auto-wiring for classes is supported.
 You have to bind factories to each other explicitly.
 * It does not cache created dependencies per-request.
 You have to implement it manually by using thread-locals or recreating container each time.